 Conclusions

 As a doctor so passionate about integrative cancer care, nothing is more frustrating than misinformation.
 It is very clear from the widely available published research that there are many health benefits to phytoestrogens, especially when it comes to cancer.
 A patient should feel confident that eating foods rich in phytoestrogens may help to decrease recurrence rates and even slow cancer growth.
-Talk to me today about a personalized diet plan to optimize your nutritional intake for your health.
+Talk to me today about a personalized nutrition plan to optimize your health.

 - Steroids, 2014;0:13-29.